-By participating in the Climate Detectives project, students will understand Earth's climate as a complex and changing system as well as learn the importance of respecting our environment.
-Students will have the opportunity to engage with scientists and climate experts through organised webinars as well as initiating and organising these opportunities themselves with local colleges, universities and other organisations.
+By participating in the Climate Detectives project, students will understand the processes in Earth environment and climate as a complex and changing system as well as learn the importance of respecting our environment.
+Students will have the opportunity to work with real data engage with scientists and Earth Observation experts through organised webinars as well as initiating and organising these opportunities themselves with local colleges, universities and other organisations.

-This guide is designed to help teachers direct and support students to plan and implement a meaningful investigation of a climate problem and demonstrate how they can make a difference.
+This guide is designed to help teachers direct and support students to plan and implement a meaningful investigation of an environmental or climate problem and demonstrate how they can make a difference.
 This approach enhances transversal skills such as critical thinking, collaboration, real-world problem solving and communication.